 CBD or cannabidiol also comes from the cannabis plant and is present in the hemp oil.
 This substance makes up to 40 percent of the cannabis sativa plant’s composition.

-It is non-psychoactive which means that it does not get you ‘high’, is no addictive, and is 100% safe to use regularly.
+It is non-psychoactive which means that it does not get you ‘high’, is not addictive, and is 100% safe to use regularly.
 When you explore CBD vs THC, THC is the cannabinoid that causes users to feel ‘high’.
 In broad-spectrum CBD oil and CBD isolates, THC is not present as it is removed during the filtration process.

-CBD works by interacting with the endocannabinoid system (ECS) in the human body in which it binds with CB2 receptors only – delivering the health benefits without any unwanted side effects.
+CBD works by interacting with the endocannabinoid system (ECS) in the body in which it binds with CB2 receptors only – delivering the health benefits without any unwanted side effects.
 These receptors regulate important functions in the human body such as appetite, sleep and pain control, among others.

 When it comes to CBD vs CBG, you will find that CBG interacts with these very same receptors, making it clear this relatively unknown cannabinoid has the potential to deliver positive impacts on the body in a similar way to CBD.